satabin/swam/README.md

 ## Getting Started

 To build it, we use [mill](http://www.lihaoyi.com/mill/).
-Mill is not available on on Unix boxes, but you can you use curl to install it (see Installation instructions in the [doc](http://www.lihaoyi.com/mill/)):
+Mill is not packaged all Linux distributions, but you can you use curl to install it (see Installation instructions in the [doc](http://www.lihaoyi.com/mill/)):

     sh -c '(echo "#!/usr/bin/env sh" && curl -L https://github.com/lihaoyi/mill/releases/download/0.3.6/0.3.6) > $HOME/bin/mill && chmod +x $HOME/bin/mill'